SeanYeatts/SolidWrap/solidwrap/info/API Reference.rst

 ----

-The core of SolidWrap relies on two objects: ``solidworks`` and ``vault``.
-These are treated as singletons; they come pre-instanced by the module and should not be manually created by the user.
+The core of SolidWrap relies on two classes: ``SolidWorks`` and ``Vault``.
+These are treated as singletons; they must be instanced by the user prior to making any SolidWrap API calls.
 Most interactions with SolidWrap should flow through these objects.

 See the Appendix for an overview of the helper classes ( ``Filepath`` & ``Model`` ) that are embedded in many of the SolidWrap class methods.